 Stop Being Good at Doing Something Wrong

 One bookkeeping client consistently underpriced her services.
-That’s because discussing her fees was uncomfortable.
+That’s because discussing her fees felt uncomfortable.
 Since she wasn’t charging what she was worth, money was left on the table.
 We adjusted her onboarding process to include a thorough diagnostic.
 Doing something that took more time up front, actually led to better clients and increased her revenue.

-The Two Types of Goals
+Two Types of Goals

 Ready to stop working too much?
 Then focus on these two things.

 - Outcome goals.
 These are targeted toward an outcome over which you have no control.
 For example, you may want to sign on three new clients in the next 30 days.
 But you have no defined way of controlling the outcome.
 Wishing won’t make it so.

 - Action goals.
 The accounting professionals I coach learn about the only two things which are within their control.
 That’s their attitude and their actions.
 For example, regularly attend a weekly network meeting.
 Then schedule weekly lunch dates with potential referral partners or potential clients.
 Consistently do these specific activities to attract new clients.

 These two types of goals work together.
 First, define what you want: the outcome.
 Then, define the specific activities to achieve that outcome.

 As you clarify your goals, you’ll realize which activities consume your time, but don’t really contribute to your business growth.